renderpci/dedalo/docs/core/components/component_date.md

 object has the possibility to use:

-- start (optional object): indicate the initial date
+- start (optional object): indicates the initial date
-- end  (optional object): indicate the termination date
+- end  (optional object): indicates the termination date
-- period (optional object): indicate a period of time indicated a range of time.
+- period (optional object): indicates a period or range of time

 properties of the dd_date: